Remote-Stream/psyber/README.md

 - Play with friends: P2P realtime collaboration with shared editor and chat
 - Saving and loading your dilber files from computer
 - MIDI out for your external or hardware synths
+- Render canvas to video with rec() command

 ## Where to start
 1. Go to [dilber.io](https://dilber.io) and start <i>dilbering</i>!